-The Council as a whole is open and accessible to the community, service users and its staff and it endeavours to be open and transparent in all its dealings, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so
+The Council as a whole is open and accessible to the community, service users and its staff and it endeavours to be open and transparent in all its dealings, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so.

-7 Transparency, reporting and auditing

-- Having a defined process to ensure that reports for the public/ stakeholders are fair, balanced and easy to access and understandable for the audience. - Reporting regularly on performance and on use of resources. - Requiring managers to produce annual assurance statements. - Preparing an annual governance statement on the robustness of this framework - Having processes to ensure that external/internal audit feedback is acted upon/responded to by managers and members. - Having effective internal audit and annual audit programmes that are accessible for member security and tracked subsequently. - The Scrutiny Committee undertaking constructive challenge and enhancing the Council's performance overall. - Ensuring that arrangements are in place for confidential reporting or 'whistleblowing' which are published to staff. - The Council has a Benefit Fraud confidential reporting line and a confidential reporting line to the Hertfordshire Shared Anti-Fraud Service for all other types of fraud.

-- Agendas and minutes of Scrutiny Committee

-- Scrutiny Committee Annual Work Programme

-- Scrutiny Committee reports to Council
+Supporting documentation and evidence of compliance with G(1) G(1) Transparency, reporting and auditing The Council does this by: Having a defined process to ensure that reports for the public/stakeholders are fair, balanced and easy to access and understandable for the audience.
+Reporting regularly on performance and on use of resources.
+Requiring managers to produce annual assurance statements.
+Preparing an annual governance statement on the robustness of this framework.
+Having processes to ensure that external/internal audit feedback is acted upon/responded to by managers and members.
+Having effective internal audit and an annual audit plan, with outcomes reported regularly to the Audit and Standards Committee The Scrutiny Committee undertaking constructive challenge and enhancing the Council's performance overall.
+Ensuring that arrangements are in place for confidential reporting or 'whistleblowing' which are published to staff.
+The Council has a Benefit Fraud confidential reporting line and a confidential reporting line to the Hertfordshire Shared Anti-Fraud Service for all other types of fraud.
+Agendas and minutes of Scrutiny Committee Scrutiny Committee Annual Work Programme Scrutiny Committee reports to Council Constitution Agendas and minutes of Cabinet and committee meetings Decision making transparency records Councillor and officer guide to decision making Transparency Code Members' induction scheme Officer training on report writing Review by Corporate Management Team Whistleblowing policy Mandatory eLearning on Fraud Awareness and Financial Procedures Compliance with Freedom of Information Act - information requests are monitored to ensure that requests are responded to within the statutory time scales Corporate Equalities Scheme Publication of statutory transparency information Annual governance statement Internal audit plan Regular updates to Audit and Standards Committee on the work of the Shared Anti-Fraud service, Internal Audit recommendation tracker Member and officer registers of interests and of gifts received.

-- Constitution

-- Agendas and minutes of Cabinet and committee meetings

-- Decision making transparency records

-- Transparency Code

-- Members' induction scheme

-- Officer training on report writing

-- Review by Corporate Management Team

-- Whistleblowing policy within 'Working for Broxbourne'

-- Training on Financial Regulations

-- Compliance with Freedom of Information Act information requests are monitored to ensure that requests are responded to within the statutory time scales

-- Corporate Equalities Scheme

-- Publication of statutory transparency information

-- Annual governance statement

-- Internal audit plan